 All three vaccines in the United States under emergency use authorization have been given to tens of thousands of people in clinical trials.
-Those trials not only confirmed that the vaccine is safe but also showed it to work very well at preventing you from becoming ill from coronavirus.
+Those trials not only confirmed that the vaccines are safe but also showed them to work very well at preventing you from becoming ill from coronavirus.
 As the vaccines have been rolled out to the public, they have continued to show an excellent safety profile.

 Do COVID-19 vaccines have egg, embryo, or other ingredients not commonly found in other vaccines?

 The COVID-19 RNA vaccines are made synthetically in the lab, they are not grown in anything.
 Eggs and human embryos are not utilized.
 The Johnson & Johnson vaccine does not use any egg or embryo ingredients